Ikram-c/Course-Recommendor-System-IBM-/README.md

 - ***gensim*** which was used to import ***corpora and Dictionary***

 #### Summary
-This notebook used similarity scores to reccomend courses to users.
+This notebook used similarity scores to recommend courses to users.
 This is implemented through a series of functions and a similarity matrix (one was given in the dataset although another one was also generated).
-The average number of course reccomendations per user was found and the top 10 courses reccomended were also obtained.
-The hyper parameters of the ML model were tweaked through changes to the score threshold (similarity score of a course) which resulted in 3 different ML models which were compared using their silhoette score.
+The average number of course recommendations per user was found and the top 10 courses recommended were also obtained.
+The hyper parameters of the ML model were tweaked through changes to the score threshold (similarity score of a course) which resulted in 3 different ML models which were compared using their silhouette score.
 Furthermore a similarity matrix

 #### Functions used:
 - The "generate_recommendations_for_all" function was used to obtain reccomendations for all users